spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/8-java-dsl.md

   You then chain together `processor()` and `sink()` methods to create a stream definition.

 To demonstrate both styles, we include a simple stream that uses both approaches.
-You can find a complete sample that you can use to get started in the [Spring Cloud Data Flow Samples Repository](https://docs.spring.io/spring-cloud-dataflow-samples/docs/current/reference/htmlsingle/#_java_dsl).

 The following example demonstrates the definition approach: